pranay1995/FyndAssignment/README.md

 * Create new post for existing user: Positive test
 * Create new post for non-exisiting user: Negative test
 * Update post which does not exist: Negative test

+#### JSON payload for PUT/POST operation
+JSON are programmed using POJO classes.
+No external .json files are prepared.
+Data mentioned in feature file refered at run time by gherkins steps and stepDefinition class methods.
+POJO package has classes to create json payload using getters & setters (encapsulated) e.g. AddUser, AddPost etc